charly1/HackEncodeClub/smart-contract/readme.md

 Return a tuple with the general informations of a license:
 (admin, owner, software_address_linked, expiration_timestamp, license_for_sale_as_boolean, selling_price)

+- `check_owner(address _owner)`

+Check if the license is valid with the owner specified.
+Also perform expiration_timestamp check with current block-timestamp

 ### Events:

 - `adminChanged(address)`